 The stretched horizon conjectures are seemingly \emph{in tension} with the DSSYK model being located at the asymptotic boundaries of an effective AdS$_2$ black hole in sine dilaton gravity \cite{Blommaert:2024ymv} (as well as some entropic considerations \cite{Rahman:2023pgt}).
-Nevertheless, there is a specific regime in sine dilaton gravity where the theory reduces Jackiw-Teitelboim (JT) \cite{JACKIW1985343,TEITELBOIM198341} gravity and to dS JT gravity \cite{Blommaert:2024whf,Heller:2025ddj}.
+Nevertheless, there is a specific regime in sine dilaton gravity where the theory reduces Jackiw-Teitelboim (JT) \cite{JACKIW1985343,TEITELBOIM198341} gravity,\footnote{See \cite{Mertens:2022irh} for a review, and \cite{Finster:2023rkv} and references within for connections with non-metric measures.} and to dS JT gravity \cite{Blommaert:2024whf,Heller:2025ddj}.
 This limit in the bulk corresponds to zooming in the UV regime in the energy spectrum of the DSSYK model.
 However, the boundary theory would be located at $\mathcal{I}^\pm$ when taking the appropriate limit \cite{Blommaert:2024whf,Heller:2025ddj}.
 In contrast, the boundary theory would be located at the stretched horizon in Susskind's proposal.
 The tension between them is closely related to dS$_2$/CFT$_1$ and static patch holography in dS$_2$ space.

 To move the asymptotic boundary from $\mathcal{I}^\pm$ to inside the static patch, we cannot restrict ourselves to $T^2$ deformations, since they lead to a complex energy spectrum once the theory reaches a Killing horizon \cite{McGough:2016lol}.
 However, it was recently realized by \cite{AliAhmad:2025kki} that by applying a two-step process the boundaries can pass behind the horizon of asymptotically AdS$_3$ black holes through a combination of $\TT$ and $\TT+\Lambda_2$ deformations (which have been recently updated to $T^2+\Lambda_3$ deformations \cite{Silverstein:2024xnr}).
 In this process, the corresponding boundaries move from the asymptotic region to the black hole horizon through a $\TT$ deformation, and then from the horizon towards the singularity through a $\TT+\Lambda_2$ deformation.
 This procedure was recently applied in dS$_3$ holography by \cite{Chang:2025ays}; albeit without a concrete boundary theory in dS$_3$/CFT$_2$.